Facilities and Activities

 If you have questions about the lodge or cabins contact the concessionaire, Kelly Peterman, at 563-933-2273.

 The modern two-bedroom cabins and renovated one-bedroom cabins are available and are equipped with heating and air conditioning.
 The two-bedroom cabins are available year round.
-The one-bedroom style cabins are available April through October.
+Newly renovated one bedroom style cabins are available year round.
 Renters must provide their own bedding and dinnerware.
 The cabins can be reserved for a fee online through the park reservation system.

 New year-round cabin at Backbone State Park.
 Inside view.